LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 `UTF-16` or `UTF-32`, write the data big-endian.

-- `append` mode: If an `encoding/1` option is present, use that encoding, otherwise use the default encoding (which the user can query using the `encoding` flag).
+- `append` mode: If an `encoding/1` option is present, use that encoding, otherwise use the default encoding (which can be queried using the `encoding` flag).
 Ignore `bom/1` option if present and never write a BOM.

 - `read` mode: the default is `bom(true)`, i.e. perform BOM detection and use